Introduction to probabilistic concurrent systems: Preliminaries

 \paragraph*{The spectral property for irreducible concurrent systems.} Consider a concurrent system $\X=(\M,X,\bot)$, with $\M=\M(\Sigma,I)$.
 If $\Sigma'$ is any subset of~$\Sigma$, and if $\M'=\langle\Sigma'\rangle$ is the submonoid of $\M$ generated by~$\Sigma'$, which is indeed a trace monoid, then the restriction of the action $(X\cup\{\bot\})\times\M'\to X\cup\{\bot\}$ defines a new concurrent system $\X'=(\M',X,\bot)$, said to be \emph{induced by restriction}.
 In particular, let $\X^a$ denote the concurrent system induced by restriction with $\Sigma'=\Sigma\setminus\{a\}$, and let $r^a$ be the characteristic root of~$\X^a$.

 A key property, that we shall use later, is the \emph{spectral property}~\cite{abbes20} which states:\quad {\itshape if $\X$ is irreducible, then $r^a>r$ for every $a\in\Sigma$}.
-The point here is the strict inequality, which derives from the irreducibility of~$\X$; indeed, the inequality $r^a\geq r$ is always valid without restriction on~$\X$.

-\paragraph*{Uniform measure for concurrent systems.} We have seen in Sect.~\ref{sec:growth-series-mobius} the existence of a particular probability measure on the boundary at infinity of every trace monoid~$\M(\Sigma,I)$, namely the uniform measure, associated with the unique uniform and probabilistic valuation.
-The uniform valuation was defined by $f(x)=r^{|x|}$, where $r$ is the root of smallest modulus of the M\"obius polynomial of $(\Sigma,I)$.
+The point here is the strict inequality, which derives from the irreducibility of~$\X$; indeed, the inequality $r^a\geq r$ is always valid without restriction on~$\X$. \paragraph*{Uniform measure for concurrent systems.} We have seen in Sect.~\ref{sec:growth-series-mobius} the existence of a particular probability measure on the boundary at infinity of every trace monoid~$\M(\Sigma,I)$, namely the uniform measure, associated with the unique uniform and probabilistic valuation.
+The uniform valuation was defined by $f(x)=r^{|x|}$, where $r$ is the root of smallest modulus of the Möbius polynomial of $(\Sigma,I)$.